rmarti55/FigmaAIplugin/README.md

-# 🧠 Figma Natural Language Plugin Instructions (Enhanced for Cursor)
+# 🧠 Figma Natural Language Plugin Instructions

-This document provides strict implementation guidance for building a Figma plugin powered by Groq that lets users manipulate Figma files using natural language.
-It includes exact configuration, backend API integration, UI strategy, and development best practices optimized for Cursor.
+This document provides implementation guidance for building a Figma plugin powered by Groq that lets users manipulate Figma files using natural language.
+It includes configuration, API integration, and development best practices.

 ---